-- The Gibbard-Satterthwaite Theorem shows that manipulability is a universal problem in voting: there can always be a situation where a voter has an incentive not to vote sincerely, with all its repercussions ... - But if it were computationally intractable to actually find out how to vote in order to manipulate successfully, then this may be deemed an acceptable risk.
+- The Gibbard-Satterthwaite Theorem shows that manipulability is a universal problem in voting: there can always be a situation where a voter has an incentive not to vote sincerely, with all its repercussions . . . - But if it were computationally intractable to actually find out how to vote in order to manipulate successfully, then this may be deemed an acceptable risk.

-Note: If it is hard to determine the winner for a voting rule, then it is also hard to manipulate that voting rule (\rightsquigarrow uninteresting cases).
+Note: If it is hard to determine the winner for a voting rule, then it is likely to also be hard to manipulate that rule.